 We are starting with perhaps the most upfront and easiest of all ways to determine customer satisfaction.
-You simply ask your customers how likely are they to refer your product to their friends on a scale of 1 to 10.
+You ask your customers how likely are they to refer your product to their friends on a scale of 1 to 10.

-Needless to say, people would only recommend a brand if they are happy with it.
+People would only recommend a brand if they are happy with it.
 If the majority of your customers chose a number equal to or above 6, you’re good!

-2. Customer Health Score:
+2. Customer Health Score

 3. Renewal Rate

 If a customer is happy with your brand, there is no reason why they would like to switch.

-However, if you find out the number of renewals has been on a decline or is drastically lower than your conversion rate.
+However, suppose you find out the number of renewals has declined or is drastically lower than your conversion rate.

 4. Customer Churn Rate

-To measure your churn rate for a given time period, you first note down the number of customers you had at the beginning, and the number you had left at the end.
+To measure your churn rate for a given period, you first note down the number of customers you had at the beginning and the number you had left at the end.

 5. Customer Retention Cost

-The ideal situation would be that your customer success team gets your more revenue than it consumes, however, there are salaries, software prices, marketing sales costs, advertisement costs, and so on.
+The ideal situation would be that your customer success team gets more revenue than it consumes as there are salaries, software investments, marketing sales costs, advertisement costs, and so on.

-6. Customer feedback
+6. Customer Feedback

 7. Monthly Recurring Revenue

-Not just sell more, you have been able to retain customers and sustain them.
+Not just sell more, but you have retained customers and sustained them.
 Both of these happen only when your product has made your customer satisfied.

 8. Customer Satisfaction Score

 The ultimate gauge of customer success and how satisfied a customer feels with your products is the Customer Satisfaction Score or the CSAT.

 9. Customer Lifetime Value

-If your CLV increases over a period of time, it clearly suggests that your consumers are happy with you.
+If your CLV increases over a period of time, it suggests that your consumers are happy with you.

-CLV = Average purchase order’s worth x number of visits every month x number of months your average customer stays with your company
+CLV = Average purchase order’s worth x number of visits every month x number of months your average customer stays with your company.

 If you find your Customer Lifetime Value decreasing, it could be so because your prices are too much or perhaps, your services have fallen behind.
 Both of these require you to reconsider your customer success strategies.